Top 5 Florida Markets for Self Storage Development

 Despite a decade of limited deliveries, when it comes to the share of space under construction as a percentage of existing inventory, Pensacola ranked No. 1, with six properties underway, totaling more than 550,000 square feet.
 The projects represented 5.9 percent of total inventory as of July.

-Three of the six facilities underway are conversion projects that were formerly retail structures— An Absolute Storage-branded property totaling more than 127,00 square feet, just off Freeway 98, and two U-Haul assets encompassing some 150,000 and 113,000 square feet, respectively.
+Three of the six facilities underway are conversion projects that were formerly retail structures, including an Absolute Storage-branded property totaling more than 127,00 square feet, just off Freeway 98, and two U-Haul assets encompassing some 150,000 and 113,000 square feet, respectively.